nidhisht/kubectl-cheatsheet/README.md

 # Create a service redis-service to expose the redis application within the cluster on port 6379
 kubectl expose pod redis --port=6379 --name redis-service

+# Create a deployment named webapp using the image kodekloud/webapp-color with 3 replicas
+kubectl create deployment webapp --image=kodekloud/webapp-color --replicas=3
 ```